 Any correspondence we receive about a consumer complaint against a water company is scanned or inputted onto our complaint management system and information we receive by post is filed securely and shredded after one week of receipt, as outlined in our data retention policy.

-All other information we receive on paper/hard copy (e.g. paper questionnaires, written notes from focus groups, etc.) is destroyed at our premises by a professional shredding and recycling company which is ISO 27001 accredited and which is controlled by contract and supervised by a CCWater employee whilst performing their task.
+All other information we receive on paper/hard copy (e.g. paper questionnaires, written notes from focus groups, etc.) is destroyed at our premises by a professional shredding and recycling company which is ISO 27001 accredited and which is controlled by contract and supervised by a CCW employee whilst performing their task.
 They provide us with evidence of secure disposal as part of their service.

 Hardware and devices which have had personal data stored on them are also destroyed using an appropriate and secure method.

 As we are classified as a public authority, we have appointed a Data Protection Officer (DPO) to ensure we comply with data protection law.
 Our DPO operates with independence and is supported by suitability skilled individuals granted all necessary authority.
 The DPO’s duties include:

-- Informing and advising CCWater and its employees who carry out data processing pursuant to data protection regulations, European Union or other Member states data protection provisions;
+- Informing and advising CCW and its employees who carry out data processing pursuant to data protection regulations, European Union or other Member states data protection provisions;

 - Monitoring compliance in relation to the protection of personal data, including providing relevant training to employees involved in controlling customer data;